15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Utah Medicaid and financial aid

-The Personal Care Services program helps seniors who need assistance with at least two activities of daily living.
-This program cannot serve bedridden individuals or those requiring 24-hour skilled nursing.
+The Personal Care Services program helps seniors needing assistance with at least two activities of daily living.
+This program cannot serve bedridden individuals or those requiring 24-hour nursing.

-The Aging Waiver serves those 65+ who qualify for nursing home care but prefer community living.
-The New Choices Waiver helps transition seniors from institutions back to community settings.
+The Aging Waiver serves people 65+ who qualify for nursing home care but prefer community living.
+The New Choices Waiver helps seniors move from institutions to community settings.

 - Monthly income below $1,215